 Didn’t Get a Letter?
-If you do not get a letter, you won’t be able to answer online, by phone, or by mail.
+If you do not get a letter, you can still answer online, by phone, or by mail.
 In general, if the Census Bureau doesn’t hear from your household, you should get an in-person visit.
 This is the standard for people living in remote areas or in group homes.

 In most cases, you should receive your census form in the mail sometime around mid-March, with April 1st as the official “Census Day.”

 - Complete the census questionnaire either online, by phone, by mail or in person

 - Select “American Indian” as your race on the census form